Skip to main content

 Vendor rate profiles

-Define standard rates for your contributors based on the translation memory leverage and languages, and use it when assigning tasks.
+Define standard rates for your contributors based on translation memory leverage and languages, and use them when assigning tasks.

 Ilya Krukowski avatar